 Plytix is an all-in-one PIM platform that allows you to centralize, optimize, distribute, and analyze your product data.
 And because we made it for marketers instead of IT folks, all the complex technology is hidden by an interface that’s logical and simple for end users.
 Even our pricing is transparent and simple.

 The fact is, it’s a crowded market space.
 Retailers are getting busier than ever as consumers demand better service.
 In fact, 40 percent of online shoppers have returned purchases due to poor product details.
 Two-thirds of them reported that they’ve abandoned a cart because of missing information.
 And, for the real kicker, almost 90 percent of online shoppers say they’re unlikely to buy again from a retailer who provided them with inaccurate product details.

 It will be the online seller who is able to provide the most comprehensive, relevant, and consistent information who makes sales and earns repeat business.
 It will be the seller who adopts a PIM like Plytix who wins.

 You’ve got an awesome team who wants to get shit done, but that’s hard to do when you’re trying to juggle everything using manual or out-of-date systems.
 Instead, try a PIM like Plytix to get your brand off the ground and start seeing real value from Google Manufacturer Center.

-Book a meeting with our customer success expert Tim or sign up for one of Plytix’s free or affordable subscriptions to find out how.
+Book a meeting with our customer success expert Tim or sign up for one of Plytix’s affordable subscriptions to find out how.